Austria’s Silent Night: 200 years, 300 languages

 One of my early childhood memories surrounding Christmas is learning and singing “Silent Night”.
 This humble melodic carol is known around the world and sung in over 300 languages and dialects.
 2018 is the 200th anniversary of the hymn’s first public performance, and that’s why I’m on a train traveling north from Salzburg to the Austrian town of Oberndorf.

 Between 1817 and 1819, Joseph Mohr lived and worked in Oberndorf as curate, minister, and schoolteacher for the salt-barger community.
 The organist for Oberndorf’s St. Nicolas Church was Franz Gruber, a fellow schoolteacher and sexton at a parish in nearby Arnsdorf.
 Mohr and Gruber tended to spiritual and education needs for their towns, and with their common zeal for music, they quickly became friends.
 On Christmas Eve 1818, Mohr brought his song to Gruber who added the melody.
-That very evening after evening mass, the completed song, “Stille Nacht, Heilige Nacht” was performed for the first time with Gruber on his guitar as the only accompaniment.
+That very evening after evening mass at Oberndorf’s St. Nicholas Church, Mohr’s completed song, “Stille Nacht, Heilige Nacht” was performed for the first time with Gruber on his guitar as the only accompaniment.

 Over years and decades, the song had generally been considered to be Tirolian in origin, but handwritten letters show Joseph Mohr composed the song by 1816 when he lived in Mariapfarr, a town 120 kilometres southeast from Salzburg.
 The original German-language version of the song has six verses; the English version has three which are translations of verses 1, 6, and 2.

-At Oberndorf’s Stille-Nacht-Platz (Silent Night Square), the two key elements are the Kapelle (memorial chapel) and the Stille Nacht Museum.
+At Oberndorf’s Stille-Nacht-Platz (Silent Night Square), the two key elements are the Stille-Nacht-Kapelle (Silent Night memorial chapel) and the Stille Nacht Museum.
 The original St. Nicholas church was in bad shape and torn down in 1906.
 To maintain the memory of the first performance of the Christmas song, construction began in 1928 for a chapel at the same location, and the townspeople celebrated the chapel’s inauguration in 1937.
 With the museum’s opening in November 2016, exhibits describe the history of how the song came to be, highlight the lives of Mohr and Gruber, explain the context of culture and place of the times in the late-18th to early-19th century, illuminate the importance of the salt trade on the neighbouring Salzach river, and celebrate the song’s longevity and popularity around the world.
-In 2011, UNESCO recognized “Silent Night” as Intangible Cultural Heritage in Austria.

 Every year, evening mass on Christmas Eve from the Silent Night memorial chapel is broadcast to the world on webcam.

-+ The 1814-1815 Congress of Vienna enforced the Salzach river as the border and separation between the nation-state of Bavaria (Laufen) and the Austrian Empire (Oberndorf).
+# The 1814-1815 Congress of Vienna enforced the Salzach river as the border and separation between the nation-state of Bavaria (Laufen) on one side and the Austrian Empire (Oberndorf) on the other side.